jts272/pp5-retro-replay/README.md

 screen sizes will enjoy the site experience, without compromise.

 Aside from the code, much effort was placed in the business end of the equation.
-We will explore the techniques employed expand the client's reach as an e-commerce entity with a well-defined target market.
+We will explore the techniques employed to expand the client's reach as an e-commerce entity with a well-defined target market.

 ### Unique constraints

 Unlike a typical e-commerce store that has multiple given stock items that are readily replenished, each item sold in the store is unique.
-As each item is a single piece, the system had to be built from the ground up to accommodate for this.
+As each item is a single unit, the system had to be built from the ground up to accommodate for this.

 When an order goes through, any associated order items are flagged as sold.
 This affects how the product listing can be found.
 The homepage shows the four most recently added products to the store, which may include sold products.
 This creates a sense of urgency for first time visitors by giving the notion that stock is limited.
-All sold products can then be found in their own section.
+All sold products can then be found in their own dedicated section.
 This keeps all site links easily accessible, without cluttering the customer's searches for available items.

+In response to this unique requirement, each product's endpoint is generated from an automatically incrementing slug field.
+This creates a clear, semantic url for the product, whilst avoiding url clashes where products share the same name.

 ---